 Prepare your room and technology

 A video visit with a provider may use the same technology as a family video chat, but it's different.
-Just like a face-to-face office visit, you need to prepare yourself, as well as your 'home studio.'
-You can follow this checklist:
+Just like a face-to-face office visit, you'll want to prepare.
+Here are a few suggestions:

 Use headphones or earbuds if possible